MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/business-policies-decisions-scenario/use-case-overview.md

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-cc-dispute-processing-backoffice-processing.png"  width="600" />

 So the first bifurcation point gives Pecunia corp the ability to gain loyalty with strategic customers and avoid cost, this scenario is Automatic vs Standard Processing.
-The requirement for automatic chargeback qualification is:
+The following diagram describes the scenario: